 There are other reasons that muscles become weak.
 When an injury occurs, a herniated or “ruptured” disk can injure the spinal nerves exiting the spine.
-The disk is like a jelly donut where the center is liquid-like surrounded by a thick ring of fibrocartilage and functions as a “shock-absorber” as it sits between 2 vertebral bodies
+The disk is like a jelly donut where the center is liquid-like surrounded by a thick ring of fibrocartilage and functions as a “shock-absorber” as it sits between two vertebral bodies

 Think of the spinal nerves like electrical wires that connect a fuse box to a house.
 The fuse box is the spinal cord and each wire represents the spinal nerves going to different parts of the house (body).
 In the cervical spine or neck, each wire goes to different parts like the head, shoulder, arm, and hand and innervates specific areas.
-Patients who have a pinched nerve from a whiplash injury describe their symptoms as numbness, tingling, pain and/or muscle weakness in a specific distribution or area.
+Patients who have a pinched nerve from a whiplash injury describe their symptoms as numbness, tingling, pain, and/or muscle weakness in a specific distribution or area.